What activities are being organised for the 2025/26 school year?

 Class Note: Students may be asked to bring in common household items from time to time to use in experiments or projects.
 Things like toilet rolls, baking soda, or similar items.

-Soccer is led by teachers Paudie (3rd class).
+Soccer is led by teacher Paudie (3rd class) and Roisin (1st class).
 The children will practice the basics of soccer, including warm-ups, drills, and a match at the end of each class.
+Class Note: Please ensure your child has proper footwear (runners) and plenty of water, as this is a very active class.

-Spanish is taught by Senior Infant teacher Clara (1st class).
+Spanish is taught by teacher Clara (1st Class).
 This Spanish class will teach elements of the language and culture through activities, games, song, and dance.

 This beginner course is brought to us by parents, Mathieu Cote and Peter Szlovak, both of whom have a history of teaching and playing various instruments.
 The course will focus on helping students become comfortable holding and strumming the ukulele, tuning, chords, reading music, and learning to play a song or two.